 isobutyl ketone, cyclohexanone, and DINP), are considered a human

 health concern under the Canadian Environmental Protection Act, but

-are not regulated."Not only are vinyl products contaminating our indoor air, but they
+"Not only are vinyl products contaminating our indoor air, but they

 release toxic dioxins during manufacturing and incineration," said Theresa

 McClenaghan, CELA's Executive Director.
 "The federal government has a window